rmnjng/PSLLM/README.md

 ### Storing Default Configurations
 Some parameters that are used throughout the module can be stored centrally.
 This eliminates the need for specifying each time.
-This example enbales logging to '`$env:localappdata`\PSLLM\PSLLM.log' and sets the 8 B DeepSeek llama distilation (q4) model as default.
+This example enbales logging to '`$env:localappdata\PSLLM\PSLLM.log`' and sets the 8 B DeepSeek llama distilation (q4) model as default.
 If not already, the model will be downloaded and loaded by default.

 ```powershell
 Save-PSLLMConfig -Logging $true -ModelName 'deepseek-r1-distill-llama-8b:8b-gguf-q4-km'